MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_kspin_descriptor_ex.md

-#### - Dispatch
+#### - AllocatorFraming

-A pointer to the <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure for this pin.
-This pointer is optional and should only be provided by clients that wish to receive notifications.
-Clients that need to perform pin-centric processing (filters concerned with the routing of data, in other words hardware drivers) must provide this dispatch table and a process dispatch.
-See <b>KSPIN_DISPATCH</b> for more information.
+A pointer to a <a href="..\ks\ns-ks-ksallocator_framing_ex.md">KSALLOCATOR_FRAMING_EX</a> structure containing the allocator framing requirements for this pin type.
+Allocator framing specifies items such as memory alignment requirements, maximum frame size, and minimum frame size.
+This member can be <b>NULL</b>, which indicates that this pin does not support the allocator framing property.

 #### - AutomationTable